-Athanasios Staveris-Polykalas – Secretary General of Telecommunications and Post, within the Ministry of Digital Governance highlighted the key role satellite communication plays in case a disaster occurs.
-Greece is currently on the forefront of the satellite communication innovation, especially in the field of secured governmental communication.
-The launch of Hellas Sat-3 and -4 in 2019, allowed Greece to implement its national govsatcom system connecting parliament, ministries, and civil protection authorities enabling secured communication especially in critical conditions.
-The digitalization of the emergency response to guarantee the safety of the Greek citizens is a priority of the government’s action.
+Athanasios Staveris-Polykalas, Secretary General of Telecommunications and Post within the Ministry of Digital Governance, highlighted the key role satellite communication plays in case a disaster occurs.
+Greece is currently at the forefront of the satellite communication innovation, especially in the field of secured governmental communication.
+The launch of Hellas Sat-3 and -4 in 2019, allowed Greece to implement its national GOVSATCOM system connecting parliament, ministries, and civil protection authorities enabling secured communication especially in critical conditions.
+The digitalisation of the emergency response to guarantee the safety of Greek citizens is a priority of the government’s action.

-Nevertheless, disasters are looking at no boundaries: multi-stakeholders cooperation at any level, from international to local, is crucial to ensure the resilience of a country.
-At national level, the Greek Ministry of Digital Transformation and the national Civil Protection are jointly developing an early alert system providing life-saving information to the public through multiple communication pathways relying on several integrated technologies, as described by George M. Karagiannis - Deputy Secretary General for Civil Protection.
+Nevertheless, disasters are not affected by borders: multi-stakeholder cooperation at any level, from international to local, is crucial to ensure the resilience of any country.
+At a national level, the Greek Ministry of Digital Transformation and the National Civil Protection are jointly developing an early warning system providing life-saving information to the public through multiple communication pathways relying on several integrated technologies, as described by George M. Karagiannis, Deputy Secretary General for Civil Protection.

-At European level, the interoperability of satellite navigation system Galileo and the Earth Observation programme Copernicus contribute to increase the safety of the European and non-European countries.
-The EU Space Programme, composed by its flagship Galileo, EGNOS, Copernicus and now GOVSATCOM are strengthening the capacity of the European Union to act in all phases of disaster risk management, as recalled by Timo Pesonen- Director General for Defence, Industry and Space at the European Commission.
+At the European level, the interoperability of the satellite navigation system Galileo and the Earth Observation programme Copernicus increase the safety of citizens around the globe.
+The EU Space Programme, composed of its flagship Galileo, EGNOS, Copernicus and now GOVSATCOM, is strengthening the capacity of the European Union to act in all phases of disaster risk management, as recalled by Timo Pesonen, Director General for Defence, Industry and Space at the European Commission.

-As Rodrigo da Costa- Executive Director of EUSPA described, Galileo data is already widely used for Search and Rescue operations increasing the accuracy of the signalled location while reducing operators time to response in a situation of distress.
+Rodrigo da Costa, Executive Director of EUSPA, described how Galileo data is already widely used for search and rescue (SAR) operations increasing the accuracy of the signalled location while reducing operators’ time to respond in a situation of distress.
 Galileo/SAR is the only system delivering the Return Link Service (RLS).
 Galileo is designing new features to answer the operational needs of SAR units as closely as possible, to save even more lives.
 The Remote Beacon Activation Service (e.g. in the case of the disappearance of a plane or a vessel) and the Two-Way communication functionality (that allows rescue coordinators to send pre-programmed questions and instructions to the person in distress) is due to enter into preliminary testing shortly.

-As the 17th of March 2022, all the new generation smartphones are integrated with Galileo receivers in order to increase location accuracy of the 112 calls in case of distress as described by Mr. Da Costa.
+As of the 17th of March 2022, all the new generation smartphones are integrated with Galileo receivers to increase the location accuracy of the 112 calls in case of distress.

-Both the Fire and Flood Hubs, integrate Copernicus data.
-Copernicus offers a set of services helping authorities to take informed decisions in different fields among which emergency and disaster management.
+Both the Fire and Flood Hubs integrate Copernicus data.
+Copernicusoffers a set of services helping authorities to take informed decisions in different fields among which are emergency and disaster management.
 As presented by Laura Bettili, Senior Expert at the Copernicus Emergency Management Service, CEMS comprehend a rapid mapping service and the Risk and Recovery Mapping both accessible by authorised national authorities.
-The Copernicus rapid mapping service is active 24/7/365.
+The Copernicus rapid mapping service is active at all times.
 It can provide EO data in a time average spanning between a minimum of 24 hours to a maximum of 5 days.
 The service is managed by the European Commission’s Joint Research Centre (JRC) and the Emergency Response Coordination Centre (ERCC – DG ECHO).
-Over the last 10 years it has been activated mostly in conjunction with floodings, wildfires, windstorms, and humanitarian crisis.
-Greece counts 37 activations making it the third country in Europe for number of activations requests, after Spain and Italy.
+Over the last 10 years, it has been activated mostly in conjunction with floodings, wildfires, windstorms, and humanitarian crisis.
+Greece counts 37 activations making it the third country in Europe in terms of activations requested, after Spain and Italy.

-The Risk and Recovery Mapping supports prevention, preparedness, mitigation and recovery activities and it is thus operational only during working hours.
-It provides maps built integrating several EO data with information on exposure, vulnerability, and resilience for all type of hazards, and in post-disaster phases they can add impact assessment analysis.
-On May 18th, 2022, this service has been activated for Multi-risk analysis for Delphi and Ancient Olympia archaeological sites to produce hazard, exposure, vulnerability and geo-data risk and maps to prepare evacuation plans.
+The Risk and Recovery Mapping supports prevention, preparedness, mitigation and recovery activities and is operational only during working hours.
+It provides maps built integrating several EO data with information on exposure, vulnerability, and resilience for all types of hazards, and in post-disaster phases they can add impact assessment analysis.
+On May 18th, 2022, this service has been activated for Multi-risk analysis of the Delphi and Ancient Olympia archaeological sites to produce hazard, exposure, vulnerability and geo-data risk and maps to prepare evacuation plans.

 Thanks to its free data and services policy, the Copernicus programme sensitively contributes to the overall economy.
-Stelios Bollanos, Co-founder & Director of Planetek Hellas, stressed the relevance of this policy to stimulate entrepreneurship, increase revenues and create specialized jobs.
-As reported in the last EARSC Industry Survey 2021, between 2006 and 2020 Greece managed to boost the local space ecosystem marking a steady increase in revenues and EO employees.
-In the country the space downstream segment is rapidly flourishing as proved by the capacity to gain about 1% of the overall Copernicus’ service components contract.
-The development of this part of the space value chain, tightly linked with other digital technologies is crucial to multiply economic growth.
+Stelios Bollanos, Co-founder & Director of Planetek Hellas,stressed the relevance of this policy to stimulate entrepreneurship, increase revenues and create specialised jobs.
+As reported in the last EARSC Industry Survey 2021 between 2006 and 2020, Greece managed to boost the local space ecosystem marking a steady increase in revenues and EO employees.
+In the country, the space downstream segment is rapidly flourishing as illustrated by the capacity to gain about 1% of the overall Copernicus’ service components contract.
+The development of this part of the space value chain, tightly linked with other digital technologies, is crucial to multiplying economic growth.

-The National Observatory of Athens (NOA) is developing satellite-based solution for disaster risk management integrating other technologies such as Artificial Intelligence.
-Ioannis Papoutsis – Researcher at the Institute of Astronomy, Astrophysics, Space Applications and Remote Sensing of the National Observatory of Athens, highlighted the global trend showing a correlation between the rise of temperatures and the frequency of extreme weather events.
+is developing satellite-based solutions for disaster risk management integrating other technologies such as Artificial Intelligence (AI).
+Ioannis Papoutsis, Researcher at the Institute of Astronomy, Astrophysics, Space Applications and Remote Sensing of the National Observatory of Athens, highlighted the global trend showing a correlation between the rise of temperatures and the frequency of extreme weather events.
 One of the most visible effects of this phenomenon is represented by wildfires.
-At NOA, EO and AI are combined to develop a machine deep learning model predicting the likelihood of actual fires to take place.
+At NOA, EO and AI are combined to develop a machine learning model predicting the likelihood of actual fires to take place.
 Data can be made available to first responders and planners with a one-day delay.
-This service developed as part of the international cooperative project Deep Cube, includes historical fires time series data over the lasts 10-15 years covering the in the Mediterranean region including meteorological contexts, burnt areas, vegetation, and land use.
-Through machine learning, the emerging correlations are better understood and by using AI semantics it is possible to assess which geographic areas are more at risk than others.
+This service developed as part of the international cooperative project Deep Cube, includes historical fires time series data over the last 10-15 years covering the Mediterranean region including meteorological contexts, burnt areas, vegetation, and land use.
+Through machine learning, the emerging correlations are better understood, and by using AI semantics it is possible to assess which geographic areas are more at risk than others.

-Synergies between AI and Earth Observation are currently studied at European level.
+Synergies between AI and Earth Observation are currently studied at the European level.
 Bringing AI and Copernicus together represents an opportunity to develop a new generation of products.
-The European Commission as well as national programmes are calling researchers and industry to investigate this topic.
-AI4Copernicus introduced by Vangelis Karkaletsis – Director of the Institute of Informatics & Telecommunications (IIΤ) at NCSR Demokritos, is an innovative Horizon funded project.
+The European Commission as well as national programmes are calling on researchers and industry to investigate this topic.
+AI4Copernicus introduced by Vangelis Karkaletsis, Director of the Institute of Informatics & Telecommunications (IIΤ) at NCSR Demokritos, is an innovative Horizon 2020 funded project.